cloudnloud/teams/meeting-notes-09-apr-2022.md

 **  Important - Common Points to Consider **

+- everyone start subscribe https://www.devopsbulletin.com/  ...You will get all latest updates

 - Little knowledge is enough to share and present.
 - No place for any timepassers.
 - Concentrate on your own growth and the community will automatically grow.